Ssieth/eli-userscript/README.md

 The specific features are listed below:

 ## In the last version
+2.11.7:

+* Fix so that snippet menus that aren't context menus close once a snippet is selected.

 2.11.6:

 * Added new %sel%[default text]%/sel% syntax for snippets that can take a default subsitution when used with no selection to be replaced.